 a) Communicating the importance of cybersecurity

-Since cybersecurity is a technical field, so communicating with clients can be challenging.
+Since cybersecurity is a technical field, communicating with clients can be challenging.
 It’s easy to make the mistake of using jargon, therefore alienating clients who don’t understand your message.
 Many companies also resort to scare tactics, which can leave clients feeling powerless to protect themselves.

 Instead of using technical language, you should focus your PR efforts on communicating clearly.
 Likewise, scare tactics should be replaced with a PR strategy that helps your audience feel empowered to protect themselves.